citp/privacy-policy-historical/3/3e/3es/3esh-online.com.md

-> *The following text is extracted and transformed from the 3esh-online.com privacy policy that was archived on 2016-08-01.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160801210755id_/http%3A//www.3esh-online.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the 3esh-online.com privacy policy that was archived on 2017-03-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170320220904id_/http%3A//www.3esh-online.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | 3esh-Online Flash Games
+# 3esh-Online Flash Games » Privacy Policy

 Privacy Policy for 3esh-online.com:
 If you require any more information or have any questions about our privacy policy, please feel free to contact us by email at: admin [at] 3esh-online.com